 It is different for everyone.
 Some may have hot flashes only occasionally, while others will deal with them multiple times a day over the course of several years.

 Some hot flash triggers include:

-For more information on hot flashes, check out this article and printable.
+For more information on hot flashes, check out this article.